NethermindEth/starknet-staking-v2/README.md

 ## Running

+To run the validator it needs certain data specified such as the node to connect to and the operational address of the staker.
+This data can be provided in two ways, either through a configuration file or through flags directly in the app.

+### With a config file

-For executing the validator, just run:
+After compiling the validator, run:
 ```bash
 ./build/validator --config <path_to_config_file>
 ```

 The config file is `.json` which specify two types `provider` and `signer`.
-For the `provider`, it requires for both an http and ws endpoints are made available with a node that supports rpc version 0.8.1.
-For the `signer`, you can use the internal provided by this software or one implemented by you.
+For the `provider`, it requires an http and ws endpoints to a starknet node that supports rpc version `>=0.8.0`.
+For the `signer`, you can use our implementation provided in this program or one implemented by you.

-Depending of the fields `signer` has set, it is stablished as either an internal (provided by us) or external (provided by you) signer.
+Depending of the fields `signer` has set, it is stablished as either an internal (provided by us) or external (provided by you).
 An internal signer has the `operationalAddress` and `privateKey` values set while an external one has the `operationalAddress` and `url` values set.
 The `url` must point to an address through which validating software and signer will communicate.

 A full config file would look like this: